(Macao Special Administrative Region of the People's Republic of China)

 The protection of intellectual property is an important part of Macao SAR government’s strategy to attract overseas investors by providing a secure economic environment.
 Although in previous years Chinese investment had been considerable in a wide variety of sectors, since the handover more and more investment has been coming in from further afield.

-On February 8, 2002, Macao formally ended the forty-year old monopoly held by STDM when it awarded two of three gambling concessions to companies from outside the SAR that had presented attractive tenders.
-Macao’s economy is centered on gambling and tourism related industries and this action is the centerpiece of the post-handover government’s policy to improve Macao’s international reputation.
+On February 8, 2002, Macao formally ended the forty-year-old monopoly held by STDM when it granted two of the three gambling concessions to companies from outside the SAR that had submitted interesting bids.
+Macao's economy is centered on gambling and tourism related industries and this action is the centerpiece of the post-handover government's policy to improve Macao's international reputation.

 On June 26, 2022, the gaming licenses expired for Macao's six major casino operators: Galaxy Entertainment, Melco Resorts & Entertainment, MGM China, Sands China, SJM Resorts, and Wynn Macao.
-Collectively, these six operators manage each of Macao's 41 casinos.
-They were granted a short extension until December 31 to accommodate the bidding process.
+Collectively, these six operators manage Macao's 41 casinos, and were granted a short extension to accommodate the bidding process until December 31, 2022.

-Later, on November 26, 2022, the Chief Executive of Macao announced the result of the license bid and the current six operators were granted the licenses.
+On November 26, 2022, the Chief Executive of Macao announced the result of the license bid and the existing six operators were granted the licenses.

-In line with China's Guangdong-Hong Kong-Macao Greater Bay Area Development Policy and in order to develop non-gaming business revenues, further steps are being taken by the Macao government, for example the setting up of the Cultural Development Fund to provide financial support and encouragement of cultural industry projects.
+In line with China's Guangdong-Hong Kong-Macao Greater Bay Area Development Policy and in order to develop non-gaming business revenues, further steps are being taken by the Macao government, such as, the setting up of the Cultural Development Fund to provide financial support and encouragement of cultural industry projects.

 At the same time, taking advantage of its historical and cultural background, Macao has transformed itself into the platform between China and Portuguese-speaking countries.
-With the great support of the Central Government of China, the Portuguese-speaking countries and the Government of the Macao SAR, five Ministerial Conferences of Forum Macao were held in the Macao SAR, with notable success.
+With the strong support of the Central Government of China, the Portuguese-speaking countries and the Government of the Macao SAR, five Ministerial Conferences of Forum Macao were held with remarkable success in the Macao SAR.

-Furthermore, in order to carry out its role, the Permanent Secretariat of Forum Macao and its Training Centre, the headquarter of the China-Portuguese-speaking Countries Co-operation and Development Fund, the Business Federation of China and Portuguese-speaking Countries and the Centre for Innovation and Entrepreneurship Exchange of Young People of China and Portuguese-speaking Countries etc. were established in Macao.
+Furthermore, in order to carry out its role, the Permanent Secretariat of Forum Macao and its Training Centre, the headquarters of the China-Portuguese-speaking Countries Co-operation and Development Fund, the Business Federation of China and Portuguese-speaking Countries and the Youth Innovation and Entrepreneurship Program of China and Portuguese-speaking Countries Centre, etc. have been established in Macao.

 Current Legal Instruments: